 BlueDew pens are designed by a fella in Singapore named Jeffrey.
-He is someone who understands the joy of flex nibs; the art of calligraphy; and the woes of dip nibs needing to be dipped and eventually rusting away and fountain pens never achieving those great line variations that start with hairlines.
+He is someone who understands the joy of flex nibs; the art of calligraphy; the woes of dip nibs needing to be dipped and eventually rusting away; and fountain pens never achieving those great line variations that start with hairlines.
 So he designed a nib that can do dip pen work in rustproof steel on a fountain pen body.
 All of us artists should be impressed by this person’s ability to blend art and engineering here, I know I am.

 The pens themselves are quite pretty, and very simple, and the nib is just the greatest.
 I can’t complain because it’s exactly as advertised.
 This nib can do dip pen hairlines and line variation.
 Honestly, it’s just a great pen and I’m so happy to be able to say that because I am always worried when I’m getting something flexible.
 Flex is something no one can agree on, it seems.
 And I’ve had some disappointments lately.